← Home

 BACKUP:

-Watch: mnemonic → encrypt(PIN, PBKDF2 + ChaCha20-Poly1305) → ciphertext
+Watch: mnemonic → encrypt(PIN or passphrase, PBKDF2 + ChaCha20-Poly1305) → ciphertext

 Watch → Phone: ciphertext only